QETCI-Hackathon/Quantum-VANET/App/README.md

-Mobile Application for accidents, GPS and warnings
+Mobile Application for accidents, GPS and warnings.